consensus-ai/sentient-ui/doc/spec/Startup.md

 - Initialize electron's main window.
 Register applicable event listeners (`close`, `closed`, etc), and load the renderer's entrypoint `index.html`.

 ### Renderer Process
-- Display a loading screen until communication with an active `siad` has been established.
+- Display a loading screen until communication with an active `sentientd` has been established.
 - Disable the loading screen and initialize the plugin system.